ludc/rlstructures/sphinx_docs/source/algorithms/index.rst

 Provided Algorithms
 ===================

 We provide multiple RL algorithms as examples.

 1) A2C with General Advantage Estimator
 2) PPO with discrete actions
-3) Duelling Q-Learning
+3) Double Duelling Q-Learning + Prioritized Experience Replay
 4) SAC for continuous actions

 The algorithms can be used as examples to implement your own algorithms.
-Each algorithm is parameterized by a `YAML` file that contains the hyper-parameters (based on the `hydra` framework, allowing to launch on cluster).

-Typical execution is : `python main.py -cd script_directory -cn config.yaml`
+Typical execution is : `python main.py`

-Note that all algorithms produced a tensorboard and a CSV output.\
+Note that all algorithms produced a tensorboard and a CSV output (see `config["logdir"]` in `main.py`)